velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/DeleteCapacityPolicySet.md

 >
 > **Do not clear the `node` lookup either.** It still identifies which Node this was, and the Node row still exists — it is only flagged.

-> ### This probably also affects the drift report
+> ### A `404` when reading activation state — tested 2026-09-13
 >
-> **Tested 2026-09-13: `deactivate` on a policy set whose capacity is gone returns `404 Capacity not found`** — the endpoint resolves the activation scope first.
-Anything else that interrogates a policy set's activation state is likely to hit the same wall.
+> **`deactivate` on a policy set whose capacity is gone returns `404 Capacity not found`** — the endpoint resolves the activation scope first.
+Anything else that interrogates a policy set's activation state is likely to hit the same wall, so treat a `404` there as *the capacity is gone*, not as an outage.
 >
-> [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) detects *ours deactivated* as drift, which means it reads activation state. **For a `Suspended` or `Deleted` capacity that read may `404` rather than answer** — so the scan would report an error, or a false drift, for every retired capacity, permanently.
->
-> Two things follow, and both belong in that document rather than this one. **`Suspended` and `Deleted` rows should be excluded from the drift comparison**, or the sync reports as problems the two states this flow deliberately creates.
-And **the sync needs to tolerate a `404` on activation state**, because a capacity can be deprovisioned between our row being written and the scan running.
+> This used to carry a second consequence: the drift scan read activation state for every tracked set, and would have reported an error or a false drift for every retired capacity, permanently. **That scan was discarded on 2026-09-18**, so there is no report to pollute — and equally no report at all.

 > ### Update the Dataverse row after the Fabric call, never before
 >
-> If our row is marked `Deleted` and the Fabric call then fails, the policy set is live with nothing claiming it — the exact orphan [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) exists to find, manufactured by the cleanup flow.
+> If our row is marked `Deleted` and the Fabric call then fails, the policy set is live with nothing claiming it — an orphan manufactured by the cleanup flow, and since the drift scan was discarded there is nothing that will ever report it.
 >
 > This ordering means a partial failure leaves the row saying `Suspended` or `Active` with the item still present, which is **recoverable**: the next run of this flow finds it and tries again.